 Look to well-known companies for inspiration and guidance when crafting your mission statement.
 For example, Apple’s 2019 mission statement was "to bring the best user experience to its customers through its innovative hardware, software, and services.”

 Description of the business.
 When did the company start, when is it scheduled to open, and what will you do?
 These questions you will need to answer under the description of your business.
-Be clear on what your business is, specify if you’re creating a bakery coffee shop business plan or a different type of strategic plan.
+Be clear on what your business is, specify if you’re creating a bakery coffee shop business plan, home bakery business plan or a different type of strategic plan.
 If you have multiple operation methods such as retail and wholesale, you will need to specify the description for each method.

 Form of Incorporation.
 Incorporating your business is not always mandatory.
 Find resources through your local, state, or federal government to learn if incorporating is right for you.
 Many companies within the U.S. chose to become a Limited Liability Company meaning that the owner's assets and the business's assets are separate.from losing personal assets through loan defaults, lawsuits, and tax collection.
 If you do incorporate, you will need to provide your Form of Incorporation information here.

 Products and services.
 Here, you will outline what you will deliver to your customers.
 You don't need to list off your entire menu, but a quick blurb about what the reader should expect to find if they walk into your store.
 If you have various offerings such as couples baking classes, at-the-counter retail, and custom orders, give a little information about each service.
 In the end, refer the reader to an Appendix page where they can find a mock menu or more detailed information about each product or service.